umbraco/rfcs/cms/0027-the-future-of-search.md

 #### Required indexes

-We suggest creating four core indexes:
+We plan on creating four core indexes:

 - **Documents** for end user document search.
     - Contains only published document data.